 The Graduate Certificate in Elementary Reading and Literacy focuses on practical strategies you can use immediately in your classroom:

 If getting to the next level is part of your plan, Walden is committed to helping you earn credit for your foundational knowledge.
 Find out how you can apply up to 15 credits earned from this certificate program toward Walden’s MS in Education with a specialization in Elementary Reading and Literacy (P–6).

 After the first course, you can take one course at a time, earn your degree faster by taking two courses at once, or choose a combination of the two throughout the program to fit your changing needs.

-Our Graduate Certificate in Elementary Reading and Literacy is part of a full suite of programs in The Richard W. Riley College of Education and Leadership at Walden University, a National Council for Accreditation of Teacher Education (NCATE)–accredited institution.
-NCATE accreditation is a recognized standard of excellence in professional P–12 education.
+Our Graduate Certificate in Elementary Reading and Literacy is part of a full suite of programs in The Richard W. Riley College of Education and Leadership at Walden University, a Council for the Accreditation of Educator Preparation (CAEP)–accredited institution.

 My education has had a positive effect on my career, instilling leadership skills that have provided me the opportunity to improve the services I provide to clients and receive a job promotion.

 Walden’s instructors are there to assist in your education.
 You are never alone in your journey.